DavidVorick/Sia/doc/Developers.md

 Objects need to be hashed before they are signed or verified.
 To prevent misuse and mistakes, the functions SignObject and VerifyObject should be used.

+Signatures always go in front of the data that has been signed.

 This is a work in progress.